 Located at Lion’s Park (Nora St. & Merriam Ave.) our 9-hole Disc Golf Course is open to the public free of charge.
 The course offers concrete tee pads, permanent mounted disc baskets, and custom-made tee signage.
 Tee off by throwing your disc, then count how many more throws it takes until you land in the "hole."
 Complete rules are posted in the park.
 Bring your own discs and come ready to enjoy a game of “disc golf/frolf”!

-*There is a new Disc Golf Course being created at Oakland Park!
-Look for more information on that coming soon.
+There is also a new Disc Golf Course at Oakland Park (located at the end of Baken Street)!
+Click here for more information on both courses and Disc Golf League: https://www.facebook.com/trdgl/

 Take a dip at our public swimming beach located at LaFave Park (Crocker Ave. & Taft St.) This is a favorite hang-out for kids and adults during the summer months!
 There is playground equipment, picnic tables, volleyball/basketball courts and restrooms available.